 By strategically acquiring properties and returning them to productive use, the Land Bank works to reduce blight, increase property values, strengthen neighborhoods, and improve the quality of life for all Erie County residents.

-Applicants will be responsible for all aspects of the property acquisition and removal as well as plans for greening and ongoing maintenance of the property.
-The maximum amount of assistance per property is $25,000 with an estimated average amount of assistance of $12,000.
-Therefore, it is estimated that nearly 5,000 vacant and abandoned homes will be demolished statewide through NIP.
+As part of the program, applicants will be responsible for all aspects of the property acquisition and removal as well as plans for greening and ongoing maintenance of the property.
+The maximum amount of grant assistance per property is $25,000, but it is hoped that the amount of grant assistance needed with the demolition of properties will average closer to $12,000 - $15,000.
+Therefore, it is estimated that Erie County could see 30 – 35 blighted properties razed during the grant period while potentially up to 5,000 vacant and abandoned homes could be demolished statewide through this program.

 Moving Ohio Forward Demolition Program:

-For information about the Moving Ohio Forward Demolition Program or the Erie County Land Bank, contact Land Bank Executive Director Scott Schell at 419-624-6894 or email@example.com
+For information about the Erie County Land Bank, contact Land Bank Executive Director Scott Schell at 419-624-6894 or email@example.com